defk0n1/google_ai_anatomy/README.md

-# 🧠 AI Anatomy - Kaggle Competition Submission
+# 🧠 AI Anatomy - Kaggle Competition Submission - Team XDEAM

-Welcome to my repository for the **AI Anatomy** competition on Kaggle!
+Welcome to the repository for the **AI Anatomy** competition on Kaggle!
-This repo documents my journey through the competition, featuring submission strategies and the data preprocessing pipeline.
+This repo documents our journey through the competition, featuring submission strategies and the data preprocessing pipeline.

 ## 🗂️ Repository Structure